 Beauty

-Smithsonian Debuts First-Ever Nail Art Initiative With New Digital Series
+You Have To See the Smithsonian First-Ever Nail Art Initiative

 Three artists were invited to create unique manicures inspired by the research institute’s curated collections.

 The Smithsonian is dedicated to showcasing art in every form, pushing its boundaries even further by delving into the beauty space.
-In a bid to honor creativity and culture, the American research institute teamed up with three talented nail artists (Ameya Okamoto, Santana Walker and Celeste Hampton) to create nail art inspired by what they felt drawn to during a visit to the museum in Washington, D.C.
+In a bid to honor creativity and culture, the American research institute teamed up with three talented nail artists – Ameya Okamoto, Santana Walker and Celeste Hampton – to create nail art inspired by what they felt drawn to during visits to multiple museums within the Smithsonian museum system.

 Below, dive into their creative process, personal journeys and the inspiration behind each artist’s unique set.